Community Impact

 Better skills also lead to higher rates of civic involvement.
 A study conducted by Educational Testing Service in 2012 found that 60% of those with low academic skills feel they do have no influence on public decisions and the political process.
 Better skills are also correlated with increased rates of volunteerism.

-English Language Learning allows immigrants to secure family-sustaining jobs and become part of the community.
+English Language learning allows immigrants to secure family-sustaining jobs and become part of the community.
 Immigrants who are English proficient earn between 13 to 24% more than immigrants who are not.
-60% of immigrants who are eligible for citizenship but do not become citizens have limited English proficiency (2007 Urban Institute).
+Nearly one-in-five workers in the workforce are new to the U.S.

 Non-Discrimination Policy